curateteaching/digitalpedagogy/keywords/!template.md

 ## WORKS CITED

-A works cited for all references in your entry, including your ten resources, your five related materials, and anything referenced in your curatorial statement.
+A works cited for all references in your entry, including your ten artifacts, your five related materials, and anything referenced in your curatorial statement.